 Happy Purr?
 Reward It!

 When your cat is curled up and purring during cuddle time, it signifies trust and affection.
+This is typically a positive sign of positive emotions.
 Gently pet them, focus on the areas they like (usually under the chin or behind the ears), and use a quiet voice.
-Positive reinforcement is a great way to deepen your bond.
+Spending time with your cat during these moments is a great way to deepen your bond.

 “Feed Me” Purr?
 Check Their Schedule